 Professional Theatre Services

-In directing the Professional Theatre Services of SETC, April oversees all aspects of the SETC Professional Spring, Fall and Screening Auditions for actors, as well as Theatre Job Services (the hiring process for all off-stage jobs).
+In directing the Professional Theatre Services of SETC, April oversees all aspects of the SETC Spring and Fall Unified Professional Auditions, the ten Screening Auditions hosted across the states, the Institute for Outdoor Auditions, as well as Theatre Job Services (the hiring process for all off-stage jobs).
 She is the liaison and contact for all events and activities involving professional theatre companies, summer stocks, dinner theatres, cruise lines and theme parks who participate with SETC, as well as the auditionees, employees, reference providers and others essential to these events.

 April oversees theatre job postings and resume search through the SETC Theatre Job Board, for theatre companies seeking candidates for crew, tech and administrative positions.
 April regularly communicates with SETC Board and Committees on policy issues and development of the future for Auditions and Theatre Job Services.
 She is responsible for the development and ongoing maintenance of the online registration system, database and much, much more!
 “SETC has provided me the means to combine my passion for theatre and my desire to share that with others both onstage and off,” April says.